Blog — Hirschen, fine hotel in the Bregenzerwald

 2017 - the tenth generation takes over

 Peter Fetz takes over the Hirschen from Franz in the 10th generation.
-Together with sister Pia, he is gradually making the Hirschen fit for the future, developing new culinary concepts and bringing the restaurant to a three-toque level according to Gault Millau with chefs Jonathan and Raphaela Burger.
+Together with his sister Pia, he is making the Hirschen fit for the future step by step, developing new culinary concepts and elevating the restaurant to a 3-hat level in Gault Millau with chefs Jonathan and Raphaela Burger.

-The Franz-Josefs-Keller, which was previously used for various purposes, becomes the fermentation cellar, and artists repeatedly exhibit their works in the workshop in the Hirschenau.
+The Franz-Josefs-Keller, which had previously been used for different purposes, becomes the fermentation cellar, and in the workshop in Hirschenau, artists repeatedly showcase their works.

 Hosts in the 10th generation - Peter & Pia Fetz